projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

   A single virtqueue information to be synchronized from VBS-U to VBS-K kernel module.
 ``struct vbs_k_vqs_info``
-  Virtqueue(s) information, of a virtio device, to be synchronized from VBS-U to VBS-K kernel module.
+  Virtqueue information, of a virtio device, to be synchronized from VBS-U to VBS-K kernel module.

 .. figure:: images/virtio-hld-image8.png